Praised over Brexit, Barnier could target EU top job

 A bigger headache for Barnier could be getting the backing of his native France, where he would not be President Emmanuel Macron’s first choice.

 Small signs suggest Barnier might be keeping an eye on the job.
-Earlier in November, he traveled to Helsinki for the EPP congress despite not seeking the party’s recommendation.
+Earlier in November, he travelled to Helsinki for the EPP congress despite not seeking the party’s recommendation.

 In what looked like a campaign stunt in Brussels earlier this month, Barnier gave a broad two-hour speech on issues from climate change and electric cars to combating populism and the challenge posed for Europe by China and the United States under President Donald Trump.

-As keynote speaker of a conservative, Catholic Belgian association, he filled the main concert hall of Brussels’ fine arts center.
+As keynote speaker of a conservative, Catholic Belgian association, he filled the main concert hall of Brussels’ fine arts centre.
 Outside of the room, his book titled “A European Choice”, was on sale.

 “Barnier has definitely not ruled himself out.
 He’s been very good shaking hands all around the EU.
 We’ll see what happens next,” another EU diplomat said on Sunday.